UfSoft/trac-google-analytics/README.txt

 There are other, more advanced configuration options:
  * **admin_logging**: Disabling this option will prevent all logged in ``TRAC_ADMIN``'s from showing up on your Google Analytics reports.
+ * **authenticated_logging**: Disabling this option will prevent all authenticated users from showing up on your Google Analytics reports.
  * **outbound_link_tracking**: Disabling this option will turn off the tracking of outbound links.
    It's recommended not to disable this option unless you're a privacy